broadbent/scootplayer/README.md

 Contains an event driven log for precisely timing playback start and end times, in addition to other useful information.

-## Examples MPDs ##
+## Exampls MPDs ##

 Example MPDs are found in the `examples/mpd` folder.
 These MPDs are not my own, nor do I host the content.
-These are taken from the DASH dataset over at (ITEC)[http://www-itec.uni-klu.ac.at/ftp/datasets/mmsys12/BigBuckBunny/].
+These are taken from the [DASH dataset](http://www-itec.uni-klu.ac.at/ftp/datasets/mmsys12/BigBuckBunny/) over at [ITEC](http://www-itec.uni-klu.ac.at/).

 ## License ##

 This sofware is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-MPDs are taken from (ITEC)[http://www-itec.uni-klu.ac.at/]
+MPDs are taken from [ITEC](http://www-itec.uni-klu.ac.at/).

 ## Author ##